ryku-1/hax0r/bof/Buffer-0verfl0w.md

 Prepend NOPs

 A NOP-sled is a technique for exploiting stack buffer overflows.
 It solves the problem of finding the exact address of the buffer by effectively increasing the size of the target area, \x90 represents a NOP in assembly.
 This instruction will literally do nothing and continue on with code execution.
 ```
 padding = "\x90" * 16
 ```

-Start a nc listener on port 1234
+Start an nc listener on port 1234

 ```
 sudo nc -lnvp 1234